-- 2. In order to improve the collection of scientific data, at least 5 % of the number of operations/sets for each gear type by the fleet of each CPC while fishing in the IOTC area of competence of 24 meters overall length and over, and under 24 meters if they fish outside their Exclusive Economic Zone (EEZ) shall be covered by this observer scheme.
-For vessels under 24 meters if they fish outside their EEZ, the above mentioned coverage should be achieved progressively by January 2013. - 3.
-When purse seiners are carrying an observer as stated in paragraph 1, this observer shall also monitor the catches at unloading to identify the composition of bigeye tuna catches.
-The requirement for the observer to monitor catches at unloading is not applicable to CPCs already having a sampling scheme, with at least the coverage set out in paragraph 2. - 4.
-The number of the artisanal fishing vessels landings shall also be monitored at the landing place by field samplers.
-The indicative level of the coverage of the artisanal fishing vessels should progressively increase towards 5% of the total levels of vessel activity (i.e. total number of vessel trips or total number of vessels active).
+2. In order to improve the collection of scientific data, at least 5 % of the number of operations/sets for each gear type by the fleet of each CPC while fishing in the IOTC area of competence of 24 meters overall length and over, and under 24 meters if they fish outside their Exclusive Economic Zone (EEZ) shall be covered by this observer scheme.
+For vessels under 24 meters if they fish outside their EEZ, the above mentioned coverage should be achieved progressively by January 2013.

+2 bis.
+In the implementation of the observer scheme, a CPC may employ the use of electronic means, in particular Electronic Monitoring Systems (EMS) onboard fishing vessels.
+CPCs may use both observers and EMS for the implementation of the observer scheme.

+2.3.
+When purse seiners are carrying an observer1 as stated in paragraph 1, this observer shall also monitor the catches at unloading to identify the composition of Bigeye tuna catches.
+The requirement for the observer to monitor catches at unloading is not applicable to CPCs already having a sampling scheme, with at least the coverage set out in paragraph 2.

-&lt;sup>1 Observer: a person who collects information on board fishing vessels.
+1 Observer: a person who collects information on board fishing vessels.
 Observer programmes can be used for quantifying species composition of target species, bycatch, by-products and dead discards, collecting tag returns, etc.